Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 Step 2 — Respond to Your Landlord in Writing

 Do not accuse, threaten, or escalate unless necessary.
-Many landlords simply do not know every detail of tenancy law, and a clear, calm message often resolves the issue quickly.
+Many landlords do not know every detail of tenancy law, and a clear, calm message often resolves the issue quickly.

 Step 3 — Contact a Tenancy Authority or Housing Tribunal